Trial of Derek Chauvin: Footage of Floyd's previous arrest

-The New York Times reported that while trial judge Cahill tried to strictly limit Floyd's past acts and state of mind saying they are not relevant to the case, defense attorney Nelson was allowed to open Chauvin's defense with a video of a May 2019 arrest of Floyd related to previous drug use suggesting that it showed "a pattern of behavior in which Mr. Floyd responded to the police by panicking, implying that he faked his response".
+The New York Times reported that while trial judge Cahill tried to strictly limit Floyd's past acts and state of mind saying they were not relevant to the case, defense attorney Nelson was allowed to open Chauvin's defense with a video of a May 2019 arrest of Floyd related to previous drug use suggesting that it showed "a pattern of behavior in which Mr. Floyd responded to the police by panicking, implying that he faked his response".
 Nelson had previously said in court, "[Floyd's response] goes to the very nature of this case and why public perception is what it is; the things that he is saying.
 'I can't breathe.'
 'I'm claustrophobic.'
 Calling out for his Mama."

 Closing arguments

-Closing arguments were made on April 19, 2021, after Cahill announced on April 15 that the "evidence is now complete for this case".
+Closing arguments were made on April 19, 2021, after Cahill announced on April 15 that the "evidence is now complete for this case" and instructed the jury.
 For the prosecution, Schleicher opened his statements saying "His name was George Perry Floyd Jr.", adding later that Chauvin's behavior "wasn't policing, this was murder".
 For the defense, Nelson said that a "reasonable police officer would understand this situation", arguing that "Floyd was able to overcome the efforts of three police officers while handcuffed".
 For the state's rebuttal, Blackwell said that "reasonable is as reasonable does", asking jurors to "believe your eyes".
-Prior to closing arguments, Cahill read the jury instructions.
+After the arguments Cahill read the final jury instructions, and the jury retired to deliberate.

 Verdict

 Jury deliberation began on April 19, 2021, following closing arguments.
 On April 20, the jury announced it had reached a verdict after ten hours of deliberation.
 Chauvin was found guilty on all three counts, becoming the first white Minnesota police officer to be convicted of murdering a black person.
 It was only the second time an officer has been convicted of murder in Minnesota, the first being the third-degree murder conviction of Somali-American officer Mohamed Noor in the killing of Justine Damond, a white woman.
 According to Nielsen ratings, approximately 18 million viewers across six networks watched the live reading of the verdict.

-After the verdict was read, Chauvin's bail was revoked and he was remanded into custody by the Hennepin County Sheriff's Office, which transferred Chauvin to the Minnesota Department of Corrections.
+After the verdict was read, Chauvin's bail was revoked and he was remanded to the custody of the Hennepin County Sheriff's Office, which transferred Chauvin to the Minnesota Department of Corrections.
 Chauvin was then booked into the Oak Park Heights maximum-security state prison and held in solitary confinement for 23 hours a day.